PROVIDING OPPORTUNITIES

 NEW & CURRENT STUDENTS | Years 6 & 7

-John Webster scholarships are offered through a bequest from the late John Webster, a former student of the College, and are available to students entering Year 6 or Year 7, who can show evidence of sound academic attainment, together with interest and achievement in other aspects of school life.
-The latter may include one or more of community service, sport, drama, music, dance, visual arts or public speaking.
+These scholarships are available to students entering Year 6 or Year 7 and can show evidence of sound academic attainment, together with interest and achievement in other aspects of College life.
+This may include community service, sport, drama, music, dance or public speaking.

 The scholarship offers between 20% and 50% off tuition fees and 20% off boarding fees if the student intends to board at the College.
 This scholarship is means tested.